 Admittedly he is also, in relative terms, a reformed character.
 Since serving 77 days of a six-month prison term for assault in the summer of 2008, Barton has largely kept the most vicious edges of his rage in check, stopped drinking to excess and confined his lust for controversy to the football pitch.
 Or Twitter, which he has seized upon as a means of taking control of his own public image.

 On it, he can sometimes be entertaining, particularly when engaging in more altruistic activities such as baiting Piers Morgan, fanatical Justin Bieber fans or the cast of 'The Only Way is Essex'.

 His propensity for quoting the likes of German philosopher Friedrich Nietzsche, while sometimes with questionable sincerity, is at least educational.
 And he can even be socially relevant, never more so than when lending his considerable online voice to the cause of the Hillsborough families.

-Yet his unwavering candour, which can be refreshing but more often reveals a tactless bore who falls well short of the misunderstood bohemian philosophiser he aspires to be, is also creating a lingering storm which threatens to put paid to a troubled but often lucrative career.
+Yet his unwavering candor, which can be refreshing but more often reveals a tactless bore who falls well short of the misunderstood bohemian philosophizer he aspires to be, is also creating a lingering storm which threatens to put an end to a troubled but often lucrative career.